midnightfreddie/McpeTool/readme.md

 	- For Android or iOS, backup and copy the worlds via USB or file manager app (transfer via cloud drive or Bluetooth)
 	- The world folder will include a "level.dat" file and a "db" directory

 - `McpeTool api path/to/world` - Starts a web server on port 8080 allowing REST API access to the world. http://localhost:8080/api/v1/db/ will return the DB keys.
+Other handlers coming soon.
 Keys and data are base64 encoded.
 - `McpeTool keys path/to/world` - This will list the keys in the LevelDB world store in base64 format
 - `McpeTool get path/to/world base64key` - Returns the data for the given key in base64 format.
 Example: `McpeTool.exe get path/to/world fmxvY2FsX3BsYXllcg==` returns player data in base64 format.
 - `put` is not yet implemented via command line because the data would be too big for parameters